-Good Academic Standing - a cumulative grade point average of 2.00 or higher on all course work attempted at Goodwill Technical College
+Good Academic Standing - a cumulative grade point average of 2.0 or higher on all course work attempted at Goodwill Technical College

 Academic Probation - GTC cumulative grade point average falls below a 2.00.
+No student will be placed on probation before he/she has attempted 15 credit hours.
 The statement "Academic Probation" will be placed on the student's permanent academic record.
 Once on probation, a student will remain on probation until the GTC cumulative grade point average of 2.00 or higher is achieved.